 A psychoactive drug used to treat depression and depressive disorders, for example, selective serotonin reuptake inhibitors (SSRIs), such as Prozac and Zoloft.

-A disorder characterised by persistent and unpleasant feelings of fear or apprehension that significantly interfere with daily life.
-Examples of anxiety disorders include generalised anxiety disorder (GAD), panic disorder, phobia, obsessive compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
+Disorders characterised by persistent and unpleasant feelings of fear or apprehension that significantly interfere with daily life.
+Examples of anxiety disorders include generalised anxiety disorder (GAD), panic disorder, agoraphobia, and post-traumatic stress disorder (PTSD).

 Specific evaluation methods and tests used in screening, identification, diagnosis and determining suitability for treatment.

 An acronym for amphetamine-type substances.
 A group of drugs related to the chemical compound amphetamine, which are made in laboratories by mixing different chemical substances.
 These include amphetamine, methamphetamine, MDMA, MDA and PMA.

 An acronym for Alcohol Use Disorders Identification Test.
 The AUDIT is a 10-question test developed by the World Health Organization to determine if a person's alcohol consumption may be harmful.

 Sedatives that affect the central nervous system by slowing down the body physically, mentally and emotionally.
 Prescribed by doctors to treat anxiety, sleeping problems, epilepsy, alcohol withdrawal, and muscle spasms.